 - The driver was ‘operating’ that vehicle.

 While these elements may appear to be relatively straightforward, there are plenty of cases in which disputes arise over whether or not the offense actually occurred.

-The Term Vehicle is Defined Broadly
+Requirement 1: The Term “Vehicle” is Defined Broadly

 Certainly, cars, trucks, vans, and other similar automobiles are covered.
-However, beyond that, many other motorized vehicles are covered by the statute well.
-In fact, a person could be charged with an OVI in Ohio if they operate a motorized bike, a golf cart, an ATV, or a boat.
+However, beyond that, many other motorized vehicles are covered by the statute as well.
+In fact, a person could be charged with an OVI in Ohio if they operate a motorized bike, golf cart, ATV, or boat.

-“People in Ohio can even be charged for an OVI on a bicycle, scooter or unicycle,” says Shawn R. Dominy, an attorney in Columbus.
-“OVI cases involving these types of vehicles are relatively rare, and do not pose any special challenges. … The evidence in OVI cases is, for the most part, the same—whether the case involves a car or some other type of vehicle.”
+“People in Ohio can even be charged for an OVI on a bicycle, scooter, or unicycle,” says Shawn R. Dominy, an attorney in Columbus.
+“OVI cases involving these types of vehicles are relatively rare and do not pose any special challenges… The evidence in OVI cases is, for the most part, the same—whether the case involves a car or some other type of vehicle.”

-Operation is defined as causing or having caused movement of the vehicle.
+Operation is defined as causing or having caused the movement of the vehicle.
 In other words, a drunk person who is merely sitting in the driver’s seat of a car should not be charged with an OVI.
 This offense requires actual movement.

-That being said, while you cannot be charged with an OVI if a vehicle does not move, you can still be charged with a lesser offense called Physical Control of a Vehicle Under the Influence.
+While you cannot be charged with an OVI if a vehicle does not move, you can still be charged with a lesser offense called Physical Control of a Vehicle Under the Influence.
 Though this is a lesser offense, and it is not a moving violation, it is still a serious crime that can potentially lead to jail time.

 An accused person is always presumed to be innocent until they can be proven guilty beyond a reasonable doubt.
 The prosecution has a duty to prove each element of the crime.
-If you or your loved one was arrested and charged with an OVI, it is crucial that you consult with an experienced Ohio lawyer right away to potentially avoid DUI conviction.
+If you or your loved one was arrested and charged with an OVI, it is crucial that you consult with an experienced Ohio lawyer right away to potentially avoid an OVI conviction.

 “Someone who has been accused of OVI in Ohio will have the first court appearance within five days, so they need to quickly decide whether they are going to plead guilty to the OVI or contest the OVI,” says Dominy.
 “Before making that decision, they should call a lawyer to gain an accurate understanding of the situation so they can make an informed decision about how which way to proceed.”